angelddaz/de-devtools/README.md

 # Data Engineering DevTools
 This project's main focus is complete automation of Data Engineering (DE) tool Deployment.

 Instead of spending frustrating hours on tool installation and configuration, you can clone this repos and run the attached Ansible playbook.

-This repos allows you to be five commands away from writing ELT code with a modern Data Infrastructure tool stack.
+This repository lets you to be five commands away from writing ELT code with a modern Data Infrastructure tool stack.

 This repository leverages Ansible's Declarative Infrastructure as Code (IaC) to install and configure DE tools.